sailfish009/goodvibes/MAINTAINING.md

 #### Move on

-Edit the `meson.build` and bump the version to *something* to avoid confusion.
+Edit the file `meson.build` and bump the version to *something else* to avoid confusion.
+These days I just append `+dev`.

 Head to the *Milestones* page on GitLab, available at
 <https://gitlab.com/goodvibes/goodvibes/-/milestones>, close the current